crodriguez1a/nba-playoffs-predictor/README.md

 # NBA Playoffs Predictor

+Can be found at http://NBAPlayoffs.in.
 Predict the NBA Playoffs.
 Predict ranking, seeding, winners and losers.

 ## Prerequisites